 Getting tack welds on thin aluminum sheet can be tricky.
-In the letter below, Ron shares some tips that can ease the process.
+In the letter below, Ron shares s

 Q: I've attended a couple of your aluminum workshops at Fatman Fabrications in Charlotte, North Carolina.
 I not only learned a great deal from the workshops, but I found them to be very enjoyable as well.

 Even though I observed you tack weld thin aluminum sheet with the TIG welder several times, I continue to have a problem duplicating the process consistently.
 Too often, I either contaminate my tungsten or melt away a spot before I get the two sheets joined.
 I'm talking about a butt joint with good line to line contact on aluminum sheet .030- to .060-inch thick.
 I'd appreciate any thoughts or advice.Jerry HenryVia the Internet

 A: First of all, if your problem is contaminating the electrode, that is fairly easy to remedy.
 Simply put, if the electrode gets contaminated, you are probably touching it to the base metal, or perhaps to the filler rod.
 If you don't touch these with the electrode, that should eliminate the contamination problem.
 One other conceivable cause of contamination is if you don't have a proper argon gas shield because of insufficient gas flow or if the electrode is sticking out too far-either one of these could cause contamination, too.
 I use about 1/8 inch of tungsten stick-out, and about 16 to 18 cubic feet per hour of argon flow.

 Basically, .030 aluminum is much more difficult to make a butt-weld on than .060, but both are possible.
 I'd recommend practicing on the thicker material to build up some proficiency with your technique, then when you're comfortable with that, move on to the thinner stuff.